Scylla et Glaucus

 Etienne Pluss

-Étienne Pluss was born in Geneva, where he initially ran an art gallery before pursuing a degree in stage design at the Berlin University of the Arts.
-He began his theatre career as an assistant set designer to Achim Freyer and Karl-Ernst Herrmann.
-Since 2000, he has worked as a freelance stage designer and has since collaborated with numerous renowned theatres in both drama and opera.
-He maintains a close artistic partnership with Claus Guth.
-For Guth’s productions, he created, among others, the stage designs for Beat Furrer’s "Violetter Schnee" at the Staatsoper Unter den Linden (FAUST Theatre Prize 2019), "La bohème" at the Opéra National de Paris, "Die Sache Makropulos" at the Staatsoper Berlin, Dusapin’s "Il Viaggio, Dante" at the Festival d’Aix-en-Provence, "Don Carlo" at the Teatro San Carlo in Naples, "Salome" at the Bolshoi Theatre in Moscow in cooperation with the Metropolitan Opera New York, and "Bluthaus" at the Bavarian State Opera.
-In addition, he designed the stage sets for Weinberg’s "Die Passagierin" at the Opera Graz and "Hamlet" at the Komische Oper Berlin, both directed by Nadja Loschky.
+Étienne Pluss was born in Geneva, where he initially ran an art gallery before beginning studies in stage design at the University of the Arts in Berlin.
+He started his theater career as a design assistant to Achim Freyer and Karl-Ernst Herrmann.
+Since 2000, he has been working as a freelance stage designer and has since worked at numerous renowned houses in both theater and opera.
+He has a close collaboration with Claus Guth.
+For Guth’s productions, he created, among others, the stage designs for Beat Furrer’s "Violetter Schnee" at Staatsoper Unter den Linden (FAUST Theater Prize 2019), "La bohème" at Opéra National de Paris, "Die Sache Makropulos" at Staatsoper Berlin, Dusapin’s "Il Viaggio, Dante" at the Festival d’Aix-en-Provence, "Don Carlo" at Teatro San Carlo in Naples, "Salome" at the Bolshoi Theatre in Moscow in cooperation with the Metropolitan Opera New York, as well as "Bluthaus" at the Bavarian State Opera.
+In addition, he designed the sets for Weinberg’s "Die Passagierin" at the Graz Opera and "Hamlet" at the Komische Oper Berlin, both directed by Nadja Loschky.
 For "Il trittico" at the Salzburg Festival, he collaborated with Christof Loy.
-Together with Richard Brunel, he realized the stage designs for Boesmans’ "On purge bébé" at La Monnaie in Brussels as well as for Escaich’s opera "Shirine" in Lyon.
-With Evgeny Titov, he developed Shakespeare’s "Richard III." at the Schauspielhaus Düsseldorf.
-In 1998, he was invited to the Berlin Theatertreffen, and the following year he received the Kainz Medal for his work on Thomas Bernhard’s "Claus Peymann kauft sich eine Hose und geht mit mir essen".
-Most recently in Zurich, he designed the stage set for "Alice".
+With Richard Brunel, he realized the stage designs for Boesmans’ "On purge bébé" at La Monnaie in Brussels and Escaich’s opera "Shirine" in Lyon.
+With Evgeny Titov, he developed Shakespeare’s "Richard III." at Schauspielhaus Düsseldorf.
+In 1998, he was invited to the Berliner Theatertreffen; the following year, he received the Kainz Medal for his work on Thomas Bernhard’s "Claus Peymann kauft sich eine Hose und geht mit mir essen."
+Most recently in Zurich, he designed the stage for "Alice."

 Scylla et Glaucus27 / 29 / 31 Mar / 2 / 6 / 30 Apr / 2 May 2026